stuburger/yafl/packages/docs/docs/section.md

 sidebar_label: <Section />
 ---

 Section components give your forms depth.
-The `name` prop of a `<Section />` will become the key of an object value in your Form.
-If a `<Field />` appears anywhere in a Section's children it will be a property of that Section.
-So, for example, the following piece of JSX
+The `name` prop of a `<Section>` will become the key of an object value in your Form.
+If a `<Field>` appears anywhere in a Section's children it will be a property of that Section.

 ## Props

 ### `name: Name`

 Like a Field, a Section also requires a name prop!
-Corresponds to the name of the object this Section will create on the `formValue`.
+This name corresponds to the name of the object this Section will create on the `formValue`.

 ### `fallback?: T`